All Abilities Membership

 All Abilities Netball Carnivals and Programs

-The Marie Little OAM Shield is an annual tournament that provides women with an intellectual disability the chance to compete at a National level.
+The Marie Little Shield is an annual tournament that provides women with an intellectual disability the chance to compete at a National level.
 Named after disability netball pioneer, Marie Little OAM, the competition sees teams from each state compete.

-Netball NSW has enjoyed great success in recent years, with our team crowned champions in four of the last five Marie Little OAM Shield tournaments.
+Netball NSW has enjoyed great success in recent years, with our team crowned champions in four of the last five Marie Little Shield tournaments.

 Activate Inclusion Sport Days (AISD) are hosted by Sport NSW and aim to increase the awareness around opportunities for people with a disability and promote inclusion within the sports community.
 The AISD program provides adaptive sport and recreation programs to build core skills and confidence for sustainable physical activity.